-Jean Sporle was a model who worked for Pamela Green and George Harrison Marks in the early days of Kamera.
+Jean Spaul (a.k.a.
+Jean Sporle) was a model who worked for Pamela Green and George Harrison Marks in the early days of Kamera.
 She was born in London and was evacuated during the Blitz, but returned once the war was over.
-She got a job as a typist and one holiday with a group of friends she went on a trip to Clacton.
+She got a job as a typist and on one holiday with a group of friends she went on a trip to Clacton.
 “There was a beauty contest advertised on a poster at the pier.
 All my friends said I should enter so I did for a laugh.
 And I won!
 I couldn’t believe it.
-I can’t remember what the prize was but it was a decent amount of cash.
+I can’t remember what the prize was, but it was a decent amount of cash.
 I do remember it was such a giggle.”

 When George and Pam found out Jean could type she ended up working for them in the office.
 It was around this time that the first few issues of Kamera were being produced.
-Every one was really excited about it.
-Jean appeared in the early issues of Kamera featuring on the covers of issue two and twenty-seven.
+Everyone was really excited about it.
+Jean appeared in the early issues of Kamera featuring on the covers of issues two and twenty-seven.

 It wasn’t long before Jean was helping out in the dark room.
 Once the photos were developed they had to be doctored.
 Not everything could be shown despite them being “nude”.
 “I would take the photos and scrape off the pubic area with a razor blade and then pixel in a smooth area with a fine brush and black and white paint.
 That’s when they were fit for publication.”

-Having all these contacts it wasn’t long before Jean got her chance to appear in a film.
+Having all these contacts, it wasn’t long before Jean got her chance to appear in a film.
 A nervous agent contacted her asking her if she would mind appearing topless.
 “I didn’t, especially as then they told me they were paying £40 for one day’s filming!”
-The topless scene was in Cliff Richards first film Serious Charge (1959), the one where he sings Living Doll.
-In the scene she was in the teenage gang break into the Lido late at night and have a lark.
+The topless scene was in Cliff Richard’s’s’s first film Serious Charge (1959), the one where he sings Living Doll.
+In the scene, she was in the teenage gang breaking into the Lido late at night and have a lark.

 Jean also starred alongside Pamela in the first 8mm striptease film shot by Harrison Marks, called Art for Arts Sake, but more about that another time.